icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

   type ICRC16ValueMapItem = record { ICRC16; ICRC16}
 ```

-Event Broadcaster Canisters and Event Relayers MUST NOT manipulate the data field.
-Any data annotations should be done in the header collection and must be append-only such that no headers are overwritten or changed.
+Event Broadcaster Canisters MUST NOT manipulate the `data` field.
+Any data annotations should be done in the `header` collection and must be append-only such that no headers are overwritten or changed.

 #### Event